The SMOK RPM40 may have many screaming, not another pod system!

-Standing only 10cm tall, this cubed shaped Pod kit looks fairly solid and I’m really impressed with the different colour styles.
-Being a Smok product, I was expecting a fairly cheap feeling plastic, but I’ve been pleasantly surprised by its build quality.
+Standing only 10cm tall, this cubed shaped Pod system looks fairly solid and I’m really impressed with the different colour styles.
+Being a Smok product, I was expecting a fairly cheap feeling plastic, but I’ve been pleasantly surprised by the build quality of the RPM40.

 I’m also quite impressed with the design.
 In general, most Pods have a small tank but this beast has over a 4ml capacity in both the RMP, and Nord variations.
 2ml pods will, of course, be available for TPD regulated countries.

 For something so small the SMOK RPM40 carries quite a bit of baggage, especially once you load it up with e-liquid.
 However its got that nice sturdy feel that I really enjoy.

 For something so compact and portable it’s also bulky and tough feeling – which is something that really isn’t easy to achieve in today’s Pod market.

 Regardless of whether you thumb, or finger fire this device its comfortable to operate.
 The edges are nicely rounded off making it comfortable to hold and its short enough that you can support the base with your pinkie.